Jacques-Bénigne Bossuet: Efforts to combat Protestantism

-For the moment, the Protestants were pulverized; but before long, they began to ask whether variation was necessarily so great an evil.
+For the moment, the Protestants were pulverised; but before long, they began to ask whether variation was necessarily so great an evil.
 Between 1691 and 1701, Bossuet corresponded with Leibniz with a view to reunion, but negotiations broke down precisely at this point.
 Leibniz thought his countrymen might accept individual Roman doctrines, but he flatly refused to guarantee that they would necessarily believe tomorrow what they believe today.
-We prefer, he said, a church eternally variable and forever moving forwards.
+He expressed preference for a church eternally variable and forever moving forwards.

 Next, Protestant writers began to accumulate some alleged proofs of Rome's own variations; and here, they were backed up by Richard Simon, a priest of the Paris Oratory and the father of biblical criticism in France.
 He accused St Augustine, Bossuet's own special master, of having corrupted the primitive doctrine of grace.

 Bossuet set to work on a Defense de la tradition, but Simon calmly went on to raise issues graver still.
 Under a veil of politely ironic circumlocutions, such as did not deceive the Bishop of Meaux, he claimed his right to interpret the Bible like any other book.
 Bossuet denounced him again and again; Simon told his friends he would wait until the old fellow was no more.
 Another Oratorian proved more dangerous still.
 Simon had endangered miracles by applying to them lay rules of evidence, but Malebranche abrogated miracles altogether.
 It was blasphemous, he argued, to suppose that the Author of nature would violate the law He had Himself established.
 Bossuet might scribble nova, mira, falsa in the margins of his book and urge Fénelon to attack them; Malebranche politely met his threats by saying that to be refuted by such a pen would do him too much honor.
 These repeated checks soured Bossuet's temper.

 In his earlier controversies, he had borne himself with great magnanimity, and the Huguenot ministers he refuted had found him a kindly advocate at court.
 His approval of the revocation of the Edict of Nantes stopped far short of approving dragonnades within his Diocese of Meaux, but now his patience was waning.
 A dissertation by one Father Caffaro, an obscure Italian monk, became his excuse for writing certain, violent Maximes sur la comédie (1694), wherein he made an attack on the memory of Molière, dead more than twenty years.